Names on borough war memorials

 If you require an accessible version of this document, please get in touch at communications@basingstoke.gov.uk

-First World War heroes from Basingstoke and Deane who received the Victoria Cross were honoured with commemorative paving stones as part of a national project organised by the Department for Communities and Local Government to commemorate the centenary of the First World War.
+First World War heroes from the borough who received the Victoria Cross were honoured with commemorative paving stones as part of a national project organised by the Department for Communities and Local Government to commemorate the centenary of the First World War.

 The special paving stones were laid in the areas were the recipients were born on the 100th anniversary of the Victoria Cross hero’s death.

-Captain Liddel, who had joined the Argyll and Sutherland Highlanders, before transferring to the Royal Flying Corp to serve as a pilot, was awarded the Victoria Cross in recognition of safely landing his aircraft on friendly territory and saving the life of his observer gunner, despite his injuries and aircraft damage.
+Captain Liddell joined the Argyll and Sutherland Highlanders, before transferring to the Royal Flying Corp to serve as a pilot.
+He was awarded the Victoria Cross in recognition of safely landing his aircraft on friendly territory and saving the life of his observer gunner, despite his injuries and aircraft damage.

-In July 2015, the then Basingstoke and Deane Mayor Cllr Anne Court and The Lord Lieutenant of Hampshire Nigel Atkinson LL unveiled the first of the borough’s memorial stone in commemoration of Captain John Aiden Liddell in Sherfield on Loddon.
+In July 2015, the then Mayor Cllr Anne Court and The Lord Lieutenant of Hampshire Nigel Atkinson LL unveiled the first of the borough’s memorial stones in commemoration of Captain John Aiden Liddell in Sherfield on Loddon.
 The memorial stone was presented to Sherfield on Loddon Parish Council in recognition of where the Liddell family originally made their home.

-Lance Corporal Welsh was awarded the Victoria Cross for his act of heroism during the Battle of Arras, on April 29 1917, where he entered a German trench and killed a German soldier after a hand-to-hand struggle, before chasing four others across the land and capturing them single-handedly.
+Awarded the Victoria Cross for his act of heroism during the Battle of Arras, on 29 April 1917.
+He had entered a German trench and killed a German soldier after a hand-to-hand struggle, before chasing four others across the land and capturing them single-handedly.
 He then manned a machine gun for five hours before being wounded.

-On Saturday 29 April 2017, the memorial stone for Lance Corporal James Welch VC was unveiled in Stratfield Saye, the village where he was born, by the then Basingstoke and Deane Mayor Cllr Jane Frankum and dignitaries from across the borough.
+The memorial stone for Lance Corporal James Welch VC was unveiled in Stratfield Saye, the village where he was born on Saturday 29 April 2017, by the then Mayor Cllr Jane Frankum and dignitaries from across the borough.